Free Audio PMCS Apps

 (3) Soldier/NCO of the Year, major ACOMs, 25.

-77. Para 3-43 If a Soldier competes in competition boards and wins every Quarter and Year board to the ACOM Level and at BN Level board winners receive AAM’s and at BDE and above levels ARCOM’s are awarded how many points in Awards section can the Soldier receive within 1 year and how?
+77. Para 3-43 If a Soldier competes in competition boards and wins every Quarter and Year boards how many points in Awards section can the Soldier receive within 1 year?

-A: A Soldier can receive a Total of 205 Promotion Points under the Awards Section:
+A. A Soldier can receive a Total of 205 Promotion Points under the Awards Section within just 1 year.